max-exner/TURBOdeb/README.md

 To run the CPU implementation, do the following steps (please use the Linux GCC toolchain):
 * Open the [MAIN](/c_implementation/src/main.cpp)
-* Use the [makefile](/c_implementation/makefile) in the sw directory to build the application.
+* Use the [makefile](/c_implementation/makefile) in the c_implementation directory to build the application.
-* Use the following call to run the CPU implementation (from the sw directory):
+* Use the following call to run the CPU implementation (from the c_implementation directory):
 ```
 ./bin/TURBOdeb -m "<Path_of_the_message_json>"
 ```